Eastern Cape Family Escape

 If your little ones love The Lion King, or are just general wildlife fanatics, taking them on safari will make all of their dreams come true.
-Couple that with some beach fun and a little bit of adventure and you've got the ultimate eight day family trip to South Africa.
+Couple that with some beach fun and a little bit of adventure and you've got the ultimate nine day family trip to South Africa.
 Don't worry - Mum and Dad will love it too!

 Depart from the UK on an overnight flight to Port Elizabeth, connecting through Johannesburg on route.

 Upon arrival in Port Elizabeth you will pick up your hire car and make the two hour drive north to the Kwandwe Private Game Reserve.

 This vibrant lodge is perfectly suited to families thanks to its spacious feel, interactive kitchen and play centre.
 It also happens to be incredibly luxurious, and enjoy panoramic views across the reserve from its private decks and plunge pools.
 Should Ecca Lodge not be quite right for your family, we've got plenty more family-friendly lodges up our sleeves.
 Our favourite family friendly lodges in the Eastern Cape are also discreetly fenced to keep wild animals out and the family safe from harm.

 Days 3-5: Kwandwe Private Game Reserve

 You'll want to spend the majority of your time out on safari, spotting the Big Five as they run wild around the beautiful Eastern Cape bushlands.